nephantes/dolphinnext-tutorial/README.md

 c.
 RSeQC
 <img src="dolphinnext_images/execute17_RSeQC.png" width="80%">

-15. As you can tell from Timeline report, it used only a cpu and it didn't paralelize the run.
+15. As you can tell from Timeline report, it used only a cpu and it didn't parallelize the run.
 To be able to start parallel runs, the profile for the environment should be changed.

 <img src="dolphinnext_images/execute18_profile_fix.png" width="80%">